inrupt/solid-client-authn-js/packages/node/example/bootstrappedApp/README.md

 ## Installing the app

-To use the app, first run `npm ci` in the root repository.
+To use the app, first run `npm ci` at the root of the repository: it will trigger the build of the library.
+Then, run `npm ci` again, this time in `packages/node/example/bootstrappedApp/`.
+You should be all set.

 ## Getting a token